gatsbyjs/peril-gatsbyjs/README.md

 ### How the pieces fit together

-There are three parts to enabling automations on the Gatsby GitHub organisation (ignoring some of the nitty-gritty details).
+There are three parts to enabling automations on the Gatsby GitHub organization (ignoring some of the nitty-gritty details).
 Those parts are:

 - Events (issue comments, new pull requests etc) published from the Gatsby GitHub org to a server
 - An instance of Peril which receives and responds to those events